-The aim in personal expressive poetry writing is not to write clever poetry but to roam, feel free and express anything that comes to your mind, almost like a form of mind mental dancing.
+The aim of expressive poetry writing is to roam freely with words.
+Express anything that comes to your mind.
+Poetry is like a form of mental dancing.
 Your mental "mind-moves" do not need to make rational sense.

-1. Reach to the edge of your own mind to express what is unique, free and flowing and uniquely you.
+1. Reach into the edges of your mind and express what is unique, free, honest and uniquely you.

-2. Find the edge of what you should say, is what you need to really say from the core of your being.
+2. Explore the line between what you think your should say, and what you need to say.

 4. Be creative with your poem's structure.
 Try writing very short poems that take a few minutes and long poems that take days to write.

-1. The use of rhythm in poetry can tap into an inner verbal form of music.
+1. The use of rhythm in poetry can tap into the verbal music of your original voice.

-2. The abstract nature of poetry may better support the expression of painful emotions that might feel too threatening to express directly.
+2. The abstract nature of poetry can better support the expression of painful emotions that might feel too threatening to express directly.

-3. Expressive poetry can gradually release the imprints of challenging experiences in a safe, slow way.
+3. Expressive poetry can gradually release the imprints of challenging experiences in a gentle and inspired ways.

-4. Poetry can reframe difficult emotions by providing leaps, contrasts and surprises through verbal expression.
+4. Poetry can reframe difficult emotions through free-form verbal expression.